garethdmm/gryphon/docs/source/usage.rst

     COINBASE_BTC_USD_API_SECRET=[YOUR SECRET]
     COINBASE_BTC_USD_API_PASSPHRASE=[YOUR PASSPHRASE]

-:code:`gryphon-execute` and the other tools always read from the dotenv file in the current working directory.
+:code:`gryphon-exec` and the other tools always read from the dotenv file in the current working directory.
 This means we recommend that you have only a single such file on your machine in a directory designated for running gryphon.